New Art in Forest Park

 6. Foster community and a sense of pride.

-The selection committee is comprised of individuals representing the following organizations:
+The Art Selection Committee is comprised of individuals representing the following organizations:

 In fall 2025, Forest Park Forever and the City of St. Louis released a local and nationwide Call for Artists to design and install a unique mural in Forest Park.